zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

       "Next Hashed Owner Name" field.
   * The NSEC3 RRset has been signed with a valid RRSIG.

-### ERR-MULT-NSEC3PARAM-1
+### MULT-NSEC3PARAM-1
 An NSEC3 zone.
-An extra NSEC3PARAM record is returned.
+An extra NSEC3PARAM record is returned (not an error).

-* Zone: err-mult-nsec3param-1.dnssec10.xa
+* Zone: mult-nsec3param-1.dnssec10.xa
-  * An extra NSEC3PARAM record is returned in the response to the NSEC query.
+  * An extra NSEC3PARAM record is returned in the response to the NSEC3PARAM query.
     * The extra NSEC3PARAM record has the same owner name, but different number of iterations.
   * The NSEC3PARAM RRset has been signed with a valid RRSIG.